 8. Opening and Closing New Cards

 The Solution: Always close a credit card only when it stops being beneficial.
 If credit card payments, terms, and fees outweigh its pros, you should close it.
-Don’t open unnecessary credit cards, and always educate yourself on what you’re doing with your cards.
+Don’t open unnecessary credit cards, and continuously educate yourself on what you’re doing with your cards.

 9. Overusing Credit Cards